-2.12 It is proposed to convert the existing stone and brick barn range to a 6-bedroom dwelling and the steel pole barn to a 4-bedroom dwelling as shown on the floorplan extract below.
-Externally, each dwelling will be provided with private amenity space, and off-street parking.
-The existing farmstead is served by a single access off Pound Lane.
-As part of the current scheme it is proposed to create an access point off Main Street so that the dwellings will have private access driveways and parking.
-The scheme also incorporates refuse storage and full landscaping and ecological mitigation schemes.
+2.12 It is proposed to convert the existing stone and brick barn range fronting Main Street and Pound Lane to a 6-bedroom dwelling and replace the existing steel pole barn with a stone barn with a slate roof to provide covered parking and ancillary accommodation as shown on the floorplan extract below.
+The existing farmstead is served by a single access off Pound Lane and it is proposed to reuse this access to serve the proposed dwelling.
+The proposals also incorporate refuse storage and full landscaping and ecological mitigation measures.